Police reform activists question Huntsville Police mental health policies after officer allegedly kills girlfriend

 Person says promoting a good culture of policing means offering support for officers and having checks and balances.

-“Not just because of the impact it will have on us as they deal with those of us who are civilians of the community, but for their own health and well being and for and for the health and well being of their family,” says Person.
+“Not just because of the impact it will have on us as they deal with those of us who are civilians of the community, but for their own health and well being and for and for the health and well being of their family,” Person said.

 McCoy was assigned two court-appointed attorneys Monday afternoon: Richard Jensen and Whitney Tillman.